All Episodes

 And of course, then you hear from Paul Ryan.

-The President now, as a result of him just ending, you know, excessive Obama era regulations, burdensome regulations.
+The president now, as a result of him just ending excessive Obama-era regulations, burdensome regulations, we've had a significant increase in the economy.

-Unemployment now at the lowest level it's been in, I believe twenty years, and we have job cuts that have now hit their lowest levels in two decades.
+And we have job cuts that have now hit their lowest levels in two decades.

 And that's all happening before Congress has done a thing.

-Uh ADP said the economy added 235,000 jobs in October.
+ADP said the economy added 235,000 jobs in October.

 The Washington Post excoriated Democrats for Pinocchios for stop lying about this is a tax cut for the rich because it's not.

-Black unemployment in the country since the president has taken office has now hit a 17 year low.
+Black unemployment in the country, since the president has taken office, has now hit a 17-year low.

-Oh, here he goes, he's bringing me on.
+Oh, here he goes.

 How are you, Congresswoman?